vproxy-tools/panama-native-interface/README.md

 ### 6. Add a Gradle subproject for template classes

-The subproject is used to hold template classes, you may name it as `pni-template`.
+The subproject is used to hold `template classes`, you may name it as `pni-template`.
 If you want to use a different subproject name, make sure you change all names accordingly during this tutorial.

 If you are using `IDEA`, it's easy to create a subproject simply by adding a new module.